igor-r-lobo/imersao-java/README.md

 ## Introduction

-I'm study imersão java at alura school, here i made some requests using API from <a href="https://imdb.com/">ImDb</a>.
+I'm study "imersão java" it's a little course at alura school, here i made some requests using API from <a href="https://imdb.com/">ImDb</a>.

 **Tip**: use **[SDKMan](https://sdkman.io/jdks)** to download JDK.